 Carbon Rivers, a company that produces advanced material and energy technologies, has commercialized a process that recovers clean, intact glass fiber from decommissioned wind turbine blades and can divert thousands of tons of waste that would otherwise be destined for landfills.
 Glass fibers often make up to 50% of the composite—a combination of materials, such as polymers and fibers—used to create wind turbine blades.
 Carbon Rivers upcycles all components of the blade, including the steel.

-With $1.2 million in funding from the U.S. Department of Energy (DOE)’s Wind Energy Technologies Office and Small Business Technology Transfer program since 2019, the Carbon Rivers project team, in collaboration with the University of Tennessee, Knoxville, scaled up this recovery process.
+With about $2.4 million in funding from the U.S. Department of Energy (DOE)’s Wind Energy Technologies Office and Small Business Technology Transfer program since 2019, the Carbon Rivers project team, in collaboration with the University of Tennessee, Knoxville, scaled up this recovery process.
 Carbon Rivers has already upcycled more than 100 tons of wind turbine blades into various manufacturing materials, such as non-woven mats, thermoplastic pellets, and filament for 3D printing.
 Now it is in the process of opening a facility that can recycle 5,000 blades, weighing 10 tons each, annually.

 "Carbon Rivers exemplifies a model investment that accelerates commercialization," said Mike Derby, wind technology program manager at the Wind Energy Technologies Office.
 "WETO’s investment in this emerging technology will create jobs while dramatically improving turbine recycling at a scale that will transform the renewable energy industry."